raketman/database-partition-processor/README.md

 type - type of partition (day|month|year)
 id_field - name if id field
-date_field -name of date field, which use in partition definition safe_period - count of past period, than could,t be deleted create_period - count of future period, than be created manual - (true|false), if true, to process this need to use --table options in script
+date_field -name of date field, which use in partition definition safe_period - count of past period, than could,t be deleted, if null - partition not be deleted create_period - count of future period, than be created manual - (true|false), if true, to process this need to use --table options in script
 ```